ljishen/nvme-env/docker/spdk-vagrant/README.md

 ## Troubleshooting

-### VBoxManage: error: Details: code NS_ERROR_FAILURE (0x80004005)
+* **VBoxManage: error: Details: code NS_ERROR_FAILURE (0x80004005)**

   You host system may have an out-of-data VirtualBox installed.
-Try to either update or uninstall it.
+Please either upgrade or uninstall it.

 ## Tested Environment